Home

 This Overview is an easy to use A-Z containing all you need to know about the different minerals necessary for your health.

-Minerals are imperative for many metabolic functions.
+These nutrients are imperative for many metabolic functions.
 These inorganic nutrients are used for healthy cell function, strengthening of bones and teeth and acting as coenzymes.
 There are fifteen known minerals that we require and these can be divided into two groups: Macro and Micro-minerals (or trace elements).
 This overview is also divided using this criterium.

 TABLE OF CONTENTS